psalire/Referer-Graph/README.md

 3. In the "Referer Graph" tab in Burp Suite, setup the configuration to your use case
 4. Navigate to `http://localhost:8000` to access the visualization web-app

+## TODO

+- Parse URL query strings
+  - Query parameters shouldn't be treated as part of the unique URL

 ## Troubleshooting

 ### Extension fails to connect to web-app